cppsever/MineBios/README.md

 ![png](https://github.com/cppsever/MineBios/blob/main/photo/2.png)

 ## Features
-> 100% Assembly
+> ✅ 100% Assembly
 >
-> Movement
+> ✅ Movement
 >
-> Basic physics
+> ✅ Basic physics
 >
-> Interaction
+> ✅ Interaction
 >
-> Only supported bios x32 pc or vm
+> ~ Only supported bios x32 pc or vm
+>
+> ✅ Supported Virtual-Box and Qemu

+I haven't tried with real hardware but you can try with ventoy